 Sintra is a beautiful town only 25 km away from Lisbon.
 With relatively easy and cheap means of transportation, Sintra is one of the most popular day trip options starting from Lisbon.
-If the visitors have one extra day to spend, Sintra is ideal with its famous breath-taking landmarks like the Castelo dos Mouros, the Palacio Nacional de Sintra and the Palacio Nacional da Pena.
-However, Sintra really is quite popular among tourists.
+If the visitors have one extra day to spend, Sintra is ideal with its famous breath-taking landmarks like the Castelo dos Mouros, the Palacio Nacional de Sintra, and the Palacio Nacional da Pena.
+However, Sintra is quite popular among tourists.
 So, it is best to avoid the crowds by visiting the town as early as possible, outside the rush hours.

 Transportation to Sintra

 Sintra is only 25 km away to the west of the Portuguese capital and it is very easily arrived by train.
-There are also bus lines that travel between Sintra and Lisbon, but they are not located in ideal places and it takes longer to arrive to Sintra by bus than by train.
+There are also bus lines that travel between Sintra and Lisbon, but they are not located in ideal places and it takes longer to arrive in Sintra by bus than by train.
 Also, it is not recommended to go to Sintra by car.
 Both because the roads are very curvy and because they are not designed for heavy traffic.
 During high seasons, there is always traffic jam and very restricted parking spots because of the crowd.
 Therefore, it is never ideal to drive to Sintra.

 If it is preferred to go to Sintra by train, there are two possible options.
 Both are very handy and take around half an hour.

 - Rossio Station to Sintra: This option is more widely used since it departs from the city center.